Introduction to Internet Security Protocols

 - It provides a secure communication channel among all parties involved in an eCommerce transaction.

-- It ensures confidentiality because the information is only available for parties involved in a transaction and that too only when and where required.
+- It ensures confidentiality because parties involved in a transaction have exclusive access to the information only when and where it is required.

 The SET protocol includes the following participants:

-- Cardholder: It is an authorized holder of payment card such as visa card, Master card.
+- Cardholder: It is an authorized holder of payment cards such as Visa cards or Master cards.

-- Merchant: It is a specific person or organization who wants to sell goods and services to the cardholder.
+- Merchant: A specific person or organization that wants to sell goods and services to the cardholder.

-- Issuer: It is a financial institution which provides payment card to the cardholder.
+- Issuer: A financial institution provides payment cards to the cardholder.

-- Acquirer: It is a financial institution which has a relationship with merchants for processing payment card Authorization and payments.
+- Acquirer: It is a financial institution that has a relationship with merchants for processing payment card Authorization and payments.

 - Payment Gateway: It acts as an interface between SET and existing card payment networks for payment Authorization.

-- Certification Authority: It is an authority that is trusted to provide a public key certificate to cardholder, merchant, and payment gateways.
+- Certification Authority: It is trusted to provide a public key certificate to cardholders, merchants, and payment gateways.

 5. PEM Protocol